-We’re not even halfway through 2017, and it’s already shaping up as a landmark year for consolidation in the data center industry.
-The June 9 megamerger between Digital Realty and DuPont Fabros Technology is the largest in a flurry of deals that are likely to make it the most active year ever for data center M&A.
+As 2017 draws to a close, it has been a landmark year for consolidation in the data center industry.
+The June 9 megamerger between Digital Realty and DuPont Fabros Technology is the largest in a flurry of deals that are likely to make it the most active year ever for data center M&A. There were at least six acquisitions of companies or portfolios that broke the $1 billion barrier.

 What’s driving the M&A boom?
 Cloud infrastructure has been a star performer on Wall Street, attracting interest from new investors.
 This has created opportunity for providers in growth mode, who are expanding their geographic footprint and service offerings.
 Investor interest has also created opportunity for established companies seeking an exit opportunity.

-Here’s a recap of the deals thus far in 2017, which include corporate acquisitions as well as purchases of data center facilities.
+Here’s a recap of the deals in 2017, which include corporate acquisitions as well as purchases of data center facilities.

 Peak 10 Buys ViaWest From Shaw Communications: Peak 10 acquired ViaWest from parent company Shaw Communications in a $1.675 billion all-cash transaction announced June 13.
 The deal brings together two experienced regional players to create a national data center network covering 20 markets from coast to coast.
 Charlotte-based Peak 10 provides colocation and managed services in the Southeast, while ViaWest has built a network of data centers on the West coast.